Quark structure of isoscalar- and isovector-scalar mesons and nuclear matter property: Introduction

 Nuclear matter (NM) is a kind of strongly interacting system which is mainly composed of nucleons and mesons and, maybe other novel structures (see, e.g., Refs.~\cite{Serot:1984ey,Holt:2014hma,Baym:2017whm,Ma:2019ery} for reviews).
 Since NM is in the nonperturbative region of QCD which is not yet fully understood so far, many properties are still under debate.

 Finite nuclei as well as infinite NM at low densities can be fairly well accessed by nuclear chiral effective field theories, pionless or pionful, anchored on some symmetries and invariances of QCD.
-However, these theories break at high densities relevant to the interiors of massive stars~\cite{Holt:2014hma} and, the higher order expansion of the power counting and hadron resonances such as the lightest isoscalar-scalar meson sigma and lowest-lying vector mesons are indispensible~\cite{Paeng:2015noa,Paeng:2017qvp,Ma:2019kiq} where the isoscalar-scalar meson is regarded as Nambu-Goldstone boson of scale symmetry breaking~\cite{Crewther:2013vea,Crewther:2020tgd} and the vector mesons are included through the hidden local symmetry (HLS) approach~\cite{Bando:1984ej,Bando:1987br,Harada:2003jx}.
+However, these theories break at high densities relevant to the interiors of massive stars~\cite{Holt:2014hma}, and the higher-order expansion of the power counting and hadron resonances such as the lightest isoscalar-scalar meson ($\sigma$) and lowest-lying vector mesons are indispensable; see, e.g., Refs.~\cite{Paeng:2015noa,Paeng:2017qvp,Ma:2019kiq}, where the $\sigma$ meson is regarded as the Nambu-Goldstone boson of scale symmetry-breaking~\cite{Crewther:2013vea,Crewther:2020tgd} and the vector mesons are included through the hidden local symmetry approach~\cite{Bando:1984ej,Bando:1987br,Harada:2003jx}.

-In the relativistic mean field (RMF) approach to NM, it has long been recognized that both the isoscalar-scalar mesons and the isovector-scalar mesons are crucial for obtaining the NM properties around the saturation density $n_0\approx 0.16 \rm fm^{-3}$, for example the binding energy of nucleon $e_0$ due to the competition between the attractive force from sigma meson and repulsive force from the $\omega$ meson~\cite{Walecka:1974qa,Serot:1984ey,Serot:1997xg}.
-The three- and four-point interactions of sigma meson reduce the nuclear incompressibility~\cite{Boguta:1977xi} and the six-point interaction reproduces the properties of NM~\cite{Motohiro:2015taa}.
-The interaction between sigma and vector mesons is also significant.
-The sigma and $\omega$ meson coupling has been introduced to obtain a reasonable value of incompressibility coefficient $K_0$~\cite{Boguta:1977xi,Lalazissis:1996rd} and the sigma and $\rho$ meson interactions are crucial for describing the isospin asymmetric NM~\cite{Walecka:1974qa,Serot:1984ey,Mueller:1996pm,Serot:1997xg} and the neutron skin thickness of heavy nuclei $^{208}$Pb~\cite{Horowitz:2000xj,Horowitz:2001ya}.
+In the relativistic mean field (RMF) approach to NM, it has long been recognized that both the isoscalar-scalar mesons and the isovector-scalar mesons are crucial for obtaining the NM properties around the saturation density $n_0\approx 0.16\ \rm fm^{-3}$, for example, the binding energy of nucleon $e_0$ due to the competition between the attractive force from $\sigma$ meson and repulsive force from the $\omega$ meson~\cite{Walecka:1974qa,Serot:1984ey,Serot:1997xg}.
+The three- and four-point interactions of the sigma meson reduce the nuclear incompressibility~\cite{Boguta:1977xi} and the six-point interaction reproduces the properties of NM~\cite{Motohiro:2015taa}.
+The interaction between sigma and vector mesons is also significant: The $\sigma$ and $\omega$ meson coupling has been introduced to obtain a reasonable value of incompressibility coefficient $K_0$~\cite{Boguta:1977xi,Lalazissis:1996rd}; the interactions between \(\sigma\) and $\rho$ meson are crucial for describing the isospin asymmetric NM~\cite{Walecka:1974qa,Serot:1984ey,Mueller:1996pm,Serot:1997xg} and the neutron skin thickness of heavy nuclei $^{208}$Pb~\cite{Horowitz:2000xj,Horowitz:2001ya}.